codemagic-ci-cd/codemagic-docs/content/yaml-publishing/tester-groups.md

 aliases:
 ---

-Tester groups is a convenient way to manage the testers for your app in the Codemagic UI and distribute app builds to a group of emails outside Codemagic.
-Your confirmed testers will receive an email with app artifacts on every successful build of the workflow.
+Tester groups are a convenient way to manage testers for your app in the Codemagic UI and distribute app builds to a group of email addresses outside of Codemagic.
+Testers who have confirmed their email addresses will receive an email with the app artifacts after every successful build of the workflow.

 {{<notebox>}}
 Note that tester groups are only available for **teams** and apps using the `codemagic.yaml` configuration.